drzwave/GeographicLocationCC/README.md

 ### Qual

 The Quality field MUST be zero when the RO bit is 0.
 In systems with a GPS receiver, the QUAL field is an indicator of the signal quality of the GPS signal.
 A value of 0 indicates no GPS signal and the coordinates SHOULD be ignored (the Valid bits should be zero).
 The QUAL field typically contains the number of satellites in use with the last reading.
 Four satellites are required for an accurate reading.
 If more than 15 satellites are in use, the QUAL field is set to 15.
+Recommendation is to use values 0-3 as error codes: 0=no GPS receiver communication indicating hardware failure, 1=NMEA checksum failure indicating communication errors (out of sync or buffer over/under runs), 2 and 3 are user defined.

 # Reference Documents